About Rostock Botanical Garden

 The greenhouses contain collections (some 1000 species) of tropical crop plants and rainforest plants, subtropical species from deserts and semi-deserts around the world, and species of Mediterranean climates from four continents.
 The geographical focus of our collections is mainland Africa, Madagascar, and the Canary Islands (paleotropics).
 Special collections include a number of desiccation-tolerant resurrection plants and carnivorous plants that research projects focus on.

 The greenhouses in the Botanical Garden are first and foremost for education and research at the University of Rostock and were not built for large groups of visitors.
-We ask for your understanding that the greenhouses are only open to the public on Tuesdays through Thursdays during working hours of the greenhouse gardeners, and for guided tours on Sundays.
+We ask for your understanding that the greenhouses are only open to the public on Mondays through Thursdays during working hours of the greenhouse gardeners, and for guided tours on Sundays.